mhib/combusken/README.md

 + [Ethereal](https://github.com/AndyGrant/Ethereal) by Andrew Grant, Alayan & Laldon

-Combusken's search procedure is heavily inspired by Ethereal's, some parts of evaluation(for example king safety) were taken directly from it.
+Combusken's search procedure is influenced by Ethereal's; some parts of evaluation(for example king safety) were taken directly from it.

 Andrew Grant's [OpenBench](https://github.com/AndyGrant/OpenBench) is used for testing.

 + [Laser](https://github.com/jeffreyan11/laser-chess-engine/) by Jeffrey An